-This, by obtaining resources from the Fund for the Promotion of Scientific and Technological Development (FONDEF), after presenting the project “Development of a process for the reduction and / or replacement of potassium sorbate in dehydrated and tenderized plums”.
+This, by obtaining resources from the Fund for the Promotion of Scientific and Technological Development (FONDEF), after presenting the project “Development of a process for the reduction and / or replacement of potassium sorbate in dehydrated and tenderized prunes”.

-Without such a move, Chile’s dehydrated plum industry – the world’s leading exporter – would face a major dilemma in a few years.
+Without such a move, Chile’s prunes industry – the world’s leading exporter – would face a major dilemma in a few years.
 Although, to date, the presence of potassium sorbate has not limited exports, the new food regulations to be implemented in the countries of destination would affect our production, because it seeks to reduce in whole or in part (to less than 50% of what is currently stated by Chilean companies) the presence of this compound in the food , according to a report made by CREAS.

 “This is a barrier to the entry of the domestic product, and a direct effect on competitiveness against other producers who do not use this preservative,” says Pedro Acuña, Executive Director of Chileprunes.